Mschmidt19/Makersbnb/README.md

-This is Week 6 of Makers, and we are working on our first group project, lasting for 5 days.
+This is Week 6 of Makers, and we are working on our first group project, lasting 5 days.

-# Makers bnb
+# MakersBnB

-Makers bnb allows users to list properties and book properties that are listed
+MakersBnB allows users to list properties and book properties that are listed.

 ## MVP